Hawaiʻi & Pacific Islands

 Mounting threats to food and water security, infrastructure, health, and safety are expected to lead to increasing human migration, making it increasingly difficult for Pacific Islanders to sustain the region’s many unique customs, beliefs, and languages.

-To learn more about how climate change affects Hawaiʻi and the Pacific Islands, explore the resources in the right sidebar.
+To learn more about how climate change affects Hawaiʻi and the Pacific Islands, explore the resources in the sidebar.